pyTooling/pyTooling/doc/index.rst

 Meta-Classes
 ============

+pyTooling provides an :ref:`enhanced meta-class <META>` called :py:class:`~pyTooling.MetaClasses.ExtendedType`.
+This meta-classes allows to implemented :ref:`singletons <META/Singleton>`, :ref:`slotted types <META/Slotted>` and
+combinations thereof.

+A class created with enabled :ref:`singleton <META/Singleton>` behavior allows only a single instance to exist.
+If a further instance is going to be created, a cached instance of the previously created instance will be returned.

+The slotted type behavior is inherited to all derived classes

 * :py:class:`~pyTooling.MetaClasses.Overloading` |br|
   ``Overloading`` allows method overloading in Python classes.
 It dispatches method calls based on method signatures (type annotations).